Aldaviva/WinampNowPlayingToFile/Readme.md

 #### Placeholder fields

-Placeholder values that are missing or empty will be rendered as the empty string.
+Placeholder values that are missing, null, or empty will be rendered as the empty string.
+Field names are case-insensitive.

 |Field name|Type|Examples|Notes|
 |-|-|-|-|